 - Seasoning: Combine black pepper, seasoning salt, garlic powder, and onion powder.

-Combine ground beef, and all of the vegetables and seasoning in a large mixing bowl, combining well so that the vegetables are evenly distributed.
+I begin by combining ground beef, and all of the vegetables and seasoning in a large mixing bowl.
+I mix well so the vegetables are evenly distributed.

-Cut spring roll wrappers in half (diagonally).
-Use a pizza cutter or a very sharp knife for this step.
-Once they are halved, separate each sheet and set to the side to make them easier to grab once you start rolling the lumpia.
-Place damp paper towels over the top of the wrappers to prevent them from drying out.
+This makes them easier to grab once we start rolling the lumpia.
+I place damp paper towels over the top of the wrappers to prevent them from drying out.

 For the first method, simply cut the spring roll wrappers down the middle diagonally so that you get equal triangles.